Archive for September, 2010

 The response?
 They just re-assert their mantra that violence is necessary.
 No reasoning; no critical analysis.
 They offer nothing more than the assertion of meaningless slogans, usually in a loud voice and almost always accompanied by tons of jargon and juvenile name calling.

-So, to the extent that you experience frustration in dealing with welfarists or with supports of violence, understand that you are not dealing with reason.
+So, to the extent that you experience frustration in dealing with welfarists or with supporters of violence, understand that you are not dealing with reason.
 You are dealing with blind faith.
 You are dealing with cult mentality.
 Unfortunately, you cannot have reasoned discussion with many of these people because reasoning and reasons simply do not matter to them and do not inform their thinking.
 Their usual response to substantive arguments to which they cannot respond is to offer meaningless slogans or launch an ad hominem attack of one form or the other.

 The bottom line is that the logical arguments and empirical evidence are clear: animal welfare does not work and promoting violence to address the matter of animal exploitation demonstrates complete ignorance of the cultural mechanisms and economic reality of that exploitation.